 - Sending money to Liberia - save on Liberian Dollar bank transfers to Liberia

 - Liberian Dollar exchange rates - latest & historic exchange rates.

 What is the Liberian Dollar currency code and symbol?

 The three letter currency code for the Liberian Dollar is LRD and the symbol is $.

 Liberian Dollar (LRD) in the markets

-The interactive chart below shows the USD to LRD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the USD to LRD exchange rate and trend for the previous 3 months:

 Travel, Currency and Money saving tips for Liberia

 It's home to one of West Africa's best national parks, and still hangs on to a confident American spirit mixed with West African roots.
 And despite the ravages of the past, it is a fantastic place to travel, full of hope and energy.
 Liberia was founded by freed black slaves during the pre-Civil War antebellum era of the nineteenth century.
 The capital, Monrovia, was named after James Monroe.
 Liberia's flag closely resembles the American flag, reflecting the historical ties of Liberia to the United States.

 After a decade of dusting themselves off and resuming normal life following their brutal civil war, Liberians experienced another deadly conflict in 2014 – the Ebola virus.
 While the nation is officially Ebola-free per the WHO, it's struggling economically to recover.
 With travel restrictions lifted, tourism can play a huge role in this.